-The acceleration brought by the COVID-19 pandemic left companies’ strategies more vulnerable.
-Now, more than ever, it is needed to face Digital Transformation.
+The online acceleration brought on by COVID-19 left companies vulnerable.
+Now, more than ever, businesses need to face Digital Transformation.

 The COVID-19 pandemic brought to light the need for large companies to reconnect with consumers’ new habits and values.
 While this was already happening, the acceleration brought about by the pandemic forced companies to quickly adapt or risk losing customers.
 This urgency exposed the complexity of dealing with new management systems, leadership models, and technology arsenals.
 We call this Digital Transformation.